Empirical Welfare Maximization with Constraints: Monte Carlo Simulations

-Row 2 of Table \ref{tab:Asymptotic-properties-of} illustrates that it is possible for all three statistical rule $\widehat{g}$ to achieve weakly higher welfare than the constrained optimal criterion $g_{P}^{\ast}$.
-This can happen when $\widehat{g}$ selects an infeasible criterion.
-A lower probability of selecting suboptimal criteria suggests the rule is closer to achieving asymptotic optimality.
-Theorem \ref{thm:hinge tradeoff} implies that the trade-off rule $\widehat{g}_{r}$ is uniformly asymptotically optimal while there is no such guarantee for the sample-analog rule $\widehat{g}_{s}$.
+Row 2 of Table \ref{tab:Asymptotic-properties-of} illustrates that it is possible for all three statistical rule $\widehat{g}$ to achieve weakly higher welfare than the constrained optimal policy $g_{P}^{\ast}$.
+This can happen when $\widehat{g}$ selects an infeasible policy.
+A lower probability of selecting suboptimal policies suggests the rule is closer to achieving asymptotic welfare-efficiency.
+Theorem \ref{thm:hinge tradeoff} implies that the trade-off rule $\widehat{g}_{\text{tradeoff}}$ is uniformly asymptotically welfare efficient while there is no such guarantee for the sample-analog rule $\widehat{g}_{\text{sample}}$.

-In the distribution calibrated to the OHIE, the trade-off rule $\widehat{g}_{r}$ on average achieves higher welfare than the sample-analog rule $\widehat{g}_{s}$.
-As shown in row 3 of Table \ref{tab:Asymptotic-properties-of}, the welfare loss of $\widehat{g}_{r}$ is -2\% of the maximum feasible welfare $W_{}(g_{P}^{\ast};P)$, compared to 6\% for $\widehat{g}_{s}$.
-However, its improvement can be at the cost of violating the budget constraint more often than $\widehat{g}_{s}$, at a rate of 79.6\%.
-Comparing the distribution of the cost $B(\widehat{g}_{s};P$) and $B(\widehat{g}_{r};P)$, I note whenever the trade-off rule $\widehat{g}_{r}$ selects an infeasible criterion, the amount of violation is small, so that on average the budget constraint would not be violated as shown in row 4 of Table \ref{tab:Asymptotic-properties-of}.
-As a result, even though the trade-off rule $\widehat{g}_{r}$ is more likely to select infeasible eligibility criteria than the sample-analog rule $\widehat{g}_{s}$, the cost to these violations is limited.
+In the distribution calibrated to the OHIE, the trade-off rule $\widehat{g}_{\text{tradeoff}}$ on average achieves higher welfare than the sample-analog rule $\widehat{g}_{\text{sample}}$.
+As shown in row 3 of Table \ref{tab:Asymptotic-properties-of}, the welfare loss of $\widehat{g}_{\text{tradeoff}}$ is 1\% of the maximum feasible welfare $W_{}(g_{P}^{\ast};P)$, compared to 6\% for $\widehat{g}_{\text{sample}}$.
+However, its improvement can be at the cost of violating the budget constraint more often than $\widehat{g}_{\text{sample}}$, at a rate of 45.2\%.
+Though as shown in row 4 of Table \ref{tab:Asymptotic-properties-of}, on average the violation is limited, which confirms Theorem \ref{thm:hinge tradeoff}.